SAML SSO with Auth0 as Service Provider and as an Identity Provider

 Save this file in a place where you can access it via a browser.
 For this example, we'll call it "hello-saml.html".

 In this step, you will test your sample HTML application that uses the Auth0 SAML connection you set up in Tenant 1 to perform SSO via SAML against Tenant 2, serving as the SAML Identity Provider.

 Open the HTML file created above with a browser.
 You should first see a white page with a login button on it.

 The Auth0 Lock widget should appear with one login option.

-If you have other connections turned on for your client, your Auth0 Lock Widget may look slightly different.
-If you are prompted to enter an email address, make sure the email address you enter has the same domain name as the domain(s) you entered in the Settings tab for the client in the Account 1 Auth0 dashboard.
-(Apps/APIs -> Settings)
+If you have other connections turned on for your application, your Auth0 Lock Widget may look slightly different.
+If you are prompted to enter an email address, make sure the email address you enter has the same domain name as the domain(s) you entered in the Settings tab for the application in the Tenant 1 Auth0 dashboard (Applications > Settings).

 After entering your email address, the blue button on the Lock widget may have a new label.
 Click on the button which may be labeled "saml" or ACCESS or with the email domain of the email address you are logging in with, to initiate the SAML sso sequence with the Auth0 Identity Provider.

 - As above, whether you are prompted for credentials or immediately redirected to the callback URL depends on whether you still have an active session at the Identity Provider.

 From the "try me" test you did earlier, you may still have an active session at the Identity Provider.
 If this is the case, you will not be prompted to log in again and will simply be redirected to the callback URL specified in the HTML file.
 (Remember that this callback URL must also be in the Allowed Callback URLs in the application's Settings tab in the Auth0 dashboard.)